Black Bean Soup with Urfa Pepper and Green Chiles

 - Add the oil to a large saucepan and add the chopped onion and bell pepper.
 Set the pot over medium heat and cook, stirring frequently, until the onions are begining to look translucent, about 3-4 minutes.

-- While the onion and pepper cooks, add the minced garlic, tomato paste, urfa pepper, grounc cumin, sugar, and 1 ½ tsp salt to a small bowl.
+- While the onion and pepper cooks, add the minced garlic, tomato paste, urfa pepper, grounc cumin, sugar, and 1 ½ teaspoon salt to a small bowl.
 Add to the saucepan and cook, stirring constantly, for 1 minutes.

 - Pour the water into the saucepan and add the black beans and green chilis.
 Turn the heat to high and bring to a boil, then lower the heat to maintain a gentle simmer.
 Simmer for 15 minutes, stirring from time to time.